***CUSTOMER SERVICE - 866.867.0941***

 Each atom has a nucleus, composed of protons and neutrons.
 Circling the nucleus are electrons, which generally orbit in pairs.
 This movement creates a tiny magnetic field.
 When multiple pairs of electrons move about the nucleus in opposite directions, their magnetic fields cancel one another out.
 When an atom – such as iron – has an odd number of electrons, those unpaired electrons create a magnetic field, turning the entire atom into a tiny magnet.

-When a majority of the atoms in an object are tiny magnets, it produces an overall magnetic field with a north and south pole.
+When most atoms in an object are tiny magnets, it produces an overall magnetic field with a north and south pole.

 The History of Magnets